Schedule for chemotherapy

 If you do not live near the treatment center, it can be hard to get to and from chemotherapy sessions.

-If you need a ride to and from treatment or have child care or elder care needs that make getting to treatments difficult, there may be resources to help.
+If you need a ride to and from treatment, or you have child or elder care needs that make getting to treatments difficult, there may be resources available.

 Family and friends often want to help, but don’t know how.
-These may be ways for them to help.
-Don’t hesitate to ask for help.
+These may be ways for them to get involved.
+It’s OK to ask for help.

 Sometimes, there are programs that help with local or long-distance transportation and lodging (if you need a place to stay overnight during treatment).

-There are also programs that help with child care and elder care costs.
+There are also programs that help with child and elder care costs.